-My interest in Buddhism began a year out of college in a most unusual place.
-I was living in Indianapolis and working at a Starbucks off 86th Street while starting my own company.
-One of the regulars was a businessman who came in several times a week, chose a table off to the side and would absorb himself in reading while sipping a darkly brewed french press.
+My interest in Buddhism began in an unusual place.
+One year out of college, I was living in Indianapolis and working at a Starbucks off 86th Street.
+One of the regulars. a businessman who came in several times a week, chose a table off to the side and would absorb himself in reading while sipping a darkly brewed, aromatic french press.
 Eventually I asked him what he was reading and he showed me a Buddhist text.
-This began an ongoing conversation that lasted through my career as a barista, and sparked my imagination.
+This began an ongoing conversation that lasted throughout my six month career as a barista, and sparked my imagination.

-This past year I found myself in Asia a couple of times, and was able to immerse myself in Buddhist culture for the first time.
+This past year I found myself in Asia on two separate trips and was able to immerse myself in Buddhist culture for the first time.
 Upon returning, I picked up two books on the relationship between Christianity and Buddhism, including Living Buddha, Living Christ by Thich Nhat Hanh.